UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 - GETTING POSTS:

-for getting posts, need nothing for json body, and no need for token, just select GET method and click send, should return all maded posts.
+for getting posts, need nothing for json body, and no need for token, just select GET method and click send, should return all existed posts inside database.

 - POSTING POST:

-for posting post, you need token from servide provider.
+for posting post, you need token from service provider.

 It is provided by either create method or you can use the login function mentioned above to get a new one. (if token has not expired, all old and new tokens should work.
 Right now token is set to be 30 days expiration)